Rao Yutai

 Rao Yutai (饒毓泰; December 1, 1891 – October 16, 1968) was a Chinese physicist, one of the founders of modern physics in China.
 He was a founding member of Academia Sinica in 1948 and of the Chinese Academy of Sciences in 1955.

 Early years

 Rao was born in Linchuan, Jiangxi, Qing Empire in December 1891.
-His father was a government officer in Qing Dynasty.
-He studied Chinese classical literature in childhood.
-In 1905, he went to study in a high school in Shanghai.
-Dr. Hu Shih taught his English.

 University

 In 1913, Rao went to study in the United States, sponsored by the government.
 He was first recruited to the University of California, and moved to the University of Chicago.
 He obtained his bachelor in physics in winter 1917.
 He enrolled in the graduate school at Harvard University in 1918.
 Later, he moved to Yale University and then Princeton University.
 He received his master's degree from Princeton in 1921, and his doctorate in 1922.
 His dissertation was on the emission efficiency of low-pressure electrical arcs, under the supervision of K.T.
 Compton.

 He returned to China and was recruited to Nankai University, where he founded the department of physics and served as chair.
 His notable students include Wu Ta-You, Wu Daren, Yung-huai Kuo, Jiang Zehan, Ma Shijun, Shen Youzhen, Shiing-shen Chern and Zheng Huazhi.